vituocgia/punbbauth/README.markdown

 #PunBB Authentication JQuery Plugin#

-Provides an easy way to hook into punbb auth login/logout.
+Provides an easy way to hook into PunBB auth login/logout.
 Hooks should be applied to your own applications login form and logout link.
 Another option is available to hook into an "access" link, however this will likely not see much use under most normal circumstances.

-This plugin does not attempt to solve the issue of syncing your applicaiton with punbb.
+This plugin does not attempt to solve the issue of syncing your application with PunBB.
 Rather, it attempts to solve the issue of single sign on when the user logs into your application.

 ##Examples##